t-silvers/pyrty/README.rst

     # A 100 x 100 gene by cell pandas df of simulated counts

-With any :code:`pyrty` function, we can save it using :code:`register=True` in a database that's written to disk.
-After registering a function, users can load it in a new session without having to re-create it or the requisite scripts and environment--even across multiple users and machines simultaneously.
+With any :code:`pyrty` function, we can save it using :code:`register=True`.
+After registering a function, it can be re-loaded in a new session without having to re-create it or the requisite scripts and environment--even across multiple users and machines simultaneously.

 .. code-block:: python